The Dust of Time: Plot

-In summer 1974, Eleni finally finds Spyros in the New York suburbs.
+In the summer of 1974, Eleni finally finds Spyros in New York’s suburbs.
 However, she leaves without greeting him after realizing that he is already married to another woman.

 In winter 1974, Eleni crosses the border from the United States to Canada.
 There, she and A meet again for the first time in many years.
 A drives Spyros to an Ontario bar, where Eleni works.
 Spyros proposes to Eleni, which she accepts.

-In 1999, Eleni and Spyros arrive in Berlin.
+In 1999, Eleni and Spyros arrive in a reunified Berlin.
 Jacob visits and the three go out to the station.
 There, Eleni feels dizzy.
 Spyros phones A and is informed that their granddaughter has been found.
 Eleni and Spyros go to the old building where their granddaughter barricades herself among addicts and vagabonds.
 Eleni enters and rescues her granddaughter.
 They return to A's Berlin apartment, and Eleni lies down in her granddaughter's room.
 After visiting, Jacob drowns himself in the Spree river.

 On New Year's Day 2000, Eleni dies.
 Spyros and his granddaughter look out of the window.
-After a while, the two run hand in hand under the snowy Brandenburg Gate.
+After a while, the two run hand in hand under a snowy Brandenburg Gate.